cloudmesh-book/book-latex-2018/cloud-technologies/chapters/tech/15-01-Mesos.md

 context of Mesos, the two most important resource-isolation methods to know about are the control groups (cgroups) built into the Linux kernel,and Docker.
-The difference between using hyper-V, Docker containers, cgroup is described in detail in the book ``Mesos in action'' [@book-mesos-Ignazio-2016].
+The difference between using hyper-V, Docker containers, cgroup is described in detail in the book *Mesos in action* [@book-mesos-Ignazio-2016].